WXM99/SE418/task1/analysis.md

 ### 1. MVC + Template rendering

-It's for sure that no front-end frameworks are took part in.
-But it can be infered that the project   used a MVC framework with template rendering funtion.
+It's for sure that no front-end frameworks were taken part in.
+But it can be infered that the project used a MVC framework with template rendering mechanism.

 The evidence is the "dbcylj" directory.
-The index.html file here jest contains the bottom bar.
+The index.html file here just contains the bottom bar.

 ![image-20190331223902345](./analysis.assets/image-20190331223902345.png)
 (dbcylj/index.html)